elarielcl/ArielsSequitur/README.md

 # ArielsSequitur
 Implementation of the sequitur algorithm following the Craignm Ideas (C++).
+The hash table's implementation was copied from the Craig's original implementation available at: [https://github.com/craignm/sequitur](https://github.com/craignm/sequitur)

-At running this implementation prints the output grammar an some stats.
+At running this implementation prints the output grammar and some stats.

 ## To compile
 - On the repo directory